 Central to our evaluation scheme is the question of whether domain identity information is present during inference.
 Many continual learning methods assume so, which makes it possible to maintain a \emph{multi-head} architecture where only some parameters are shared.
 Yet this assumption does not hold in many real-world settings, which compromises the applicability of the proposed methodologies.
-We have seen in the results section how much the performance of popular continual learning approaches may fall if no domain-specific parameters are maintained.

-For the data at hand, the multi-model benchmark outperforms both evaluated approaches in settings both with and without domain information, which implies that no positive backwards transfer is taking place.
-This may be due to the additional challenge that semantic segmentation poses for continual learning.
-In classification or regression, a model output may be incorrect for the current sample, but will always resemble other outputs in the dataset.
-Meanwhile, faulty segmentation masks may pose artifacts that make them widely different than any mask in the dataset.
-The low performance of the \emph{Learning without Forgetting} method shows the difficulties that pseudo-rehearsal methods may encounter when adapted to semantic segmentation.
+For cases where identity labels are not known, we propose \emph{UNEG (U-Net Expert Gate)}, which trains one autoencoder per domain.
+The autoencoder replicates the architecture of the segmentation model -- in our case, a patch-based nnU-Net.
+This makes use of the fact that the architecture and pre-preprocessing steps are already tuned to the particular input data and task.
+Our empirical evaluation exploring various autoencoder settings confirms that this is the most effective way to select the correct model at test time.